mindsresearch/between_bytes/README.md

 This is the Python project from the WWU Data Sci Senior Project Facebook group.

+## Downloading the program

+Download the latest version as a `whl` via the Releases section on the right sidebar!

-*A more detailed README with execution instructions is coming "soon" once I figure out github releases.*
+*.exe download coming "soon" once I figure it out...*

 ## Compiling from source (this directory)